Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 Voice over IP (VoIP), web conferencing, and video teleconferencing (VTC) solutions have become standard methods for the provision of business communications.
 The main challenges that these applications have in common is that they transfer real-time data and must create point-to-point links between hosts on different networks.

-Implementing Internet telephony and video conferencing brings its own raft of security concerns.[[ Each part of the communications media network infrastructure needs to be evaluated for threats and vulnerabilities.]]
+Implementing Internet telephony and video conferencing brings its own raft of security concerns.[[ Each part of the communications media network infrastructure needs to be evaluated for threats and [[vulnerability|vulnerabilities]].]]
 This includes protocols, servers, handsets, and software.
 The **protocols** designed to support real-time services cover one or more of the following functions:

 -   **Session control**—used to setup and manage communications sessions.
 They handle tasks such as user discovery (locating a user on the network), [[Availability]] advertising (whether a user is prepared to receive calls), negotiating session parameters (such as use of audio/video), and session management and termination.
 -   **Data transport**—handles the delivery of the actual video or voice information.